Tuesday 22 May 2018

 The students worked in an array of different roles, including outcast broadcast (OB) tasks such as camera operation and directing, and a news crew and editors who covered topics from across the festival.
 Rigging the festival in a professional environment gave them the opportunity to see the workflow and process of OB at a real world event.

-Anna Gallagher, who studies BA (Hons) Television and Video Production, was OB camera operator at the event.
+Anna Gallagher, who studies BA (Hons) Television Production, was OB camera operator at the event.
 She says: “I thoroughly enjoyed and valued my time working at Teddy Rocks 2018.
 I made many contacts and friends, gained a lot of OB camera operating experience and more of an understanding of how OB works.

 “Teddy Rocks has given me the confidence to pursue more camera operator roles in the future, so I’m interested in working at many more festivals over the summer.”